| |

 The Ohio Repository reprints Warren Parrish's

-letter about Joseph hearing the voice of the Lord instructing him to establish
+letter about Joseph's declaration that he had heard the voice of the Lord instructing him to establish

 the "Banking-Anti-Banking Institution." |